Wick Hill, Bracknell

-Wick Hill is a suburb of Bracknell, in Berkshire, England.
+Wick Hill is a suburb of Bracknell, in the Bracknell Forest district, in the ceremonial county of Berkshire, England.

 Geography

 The settlement lies north of the A329 road between Bullbrook and Priestwood and is approximately 0.5 mi north-east of Bracknell town centre.
 In contrast to these areas Wick Hill was built as privately owned, largely detached, housing.

 The area includes Wick Hill House, a residence of 19th-century explorer St. George Littledale, since converted to apartments.
 Other areas of housing are surrounded by the walls of former Edwardian residence built in 1835.

 The suburb has a local nature reserve called Whitegrove Copse.